Home » UI vs. UX: Two Sides of the Same Coin

 UI, UX, and Their Differences hypersense

-We’ll go together through the meaning of these terms and what their differences are in this article.
+We’ll go together through the meaning of these terms and what the differences are between UI and UX in this article.
 You might have heard that UX is about User Experience while UI is about User Interface, but if you still don’t understand entirely when each one is used, we’ll clarify this further.

-Essential for the mobile app and website design, UI and UX work together closely even though they come from somewhat different places.
-While the UI is all about visual appeal, focusing design on the look, presentation, and feel of a product, the UX design is all about the enjoyment and effectiveness of actually using a product.
+While it might seem that there is a UI vs. UX debate, the two work together closely even though they come from somewhat different backgrounds.
+While UI design is all about visual appeal, focusing on the look, presentation, and feel of a product, UX design is all about the enjoyment and effectiveness of actually using a product.

 Boost Engagement Through Tailored UX/UI Design